Varunpm17/ASL-Classification/README.md

 ## Conclusion and Next Steps
 This image classifier is the first step towards creating a tool that Non-ASL speakers can use to simply record ASL being performed and in real time get a live english translation.
 That is my ultimate goal for this project.
 I plan on testing the classifier on my own images that I created.
 I then plan to work with prerecorded video and use OpenCV to track the movement of each hand in a bounding box.
 Finally I want to be able to process all that data in real time.
 I think that this would prove to be a very helpful tool as there is currently nothing like it on the market today.
+Easy communication with the deaf is critical to have and harnessing the power of machine learning could potentially yield powerful solutions.